 Don’t worry, you don’t have to close the terminal, not anymore.
 Just use Ctrl+Q and you can use the terminal again.

-8. Move to beginning or end of line
+8. Move to the beginning or end of lines

 Suppose you are typing a long command and midway you realize that you had to change something at the beginning.
 You would use several left arrow keystrokes to move to the start of the line.
 And similarly for going to the end of the line.